 view file as shown below.
 This creates a subquery that is used at query time:

-For more details on Aurora replication, see this documentation from AWS.
+For more details on Aurora replication, see the AWS documentation.

 In the current Looker release, Amazon Aurora supports the following Looker features:

 After completing the database configuration, you can connect to the database from Looker using these directions.